How to Make Reservations For Phantom Ranch, Grand Canyon: Complete Guide

 If you do this, you can take a Trans-Canyon Shuttle daily May 15 – November 30 between the North and South Rims.
 You can make a reservation (required) online or 928-638-2820.
 The shuttle takes about 4.5 hours each way.

-Bright Angel Trail Grand Canyon
+View of cliffs of rock mountains in Bright Angel Trail in Grand Canyon National Park.

 Hiking Tips